opsschool/curriculum/sysadmin_101.rst

 * **System Administration can be difficult if you don't automate!** Imagine if Matt had to install a software package on 200 machines by walking to each machine and installing it?
 How could he get any of his other requests done?
-* **The system administrator is writing code sometimes.**
+* **At times, the system administrator may need to write code.**
   Maybe that means a script that can take a list of users and add them to a system, maybe that means a script that can check to make sure a service is responding appropriately for a monitoring system.
 * **System Administration means a lot of *different* things to a lot of people.** The other non-IT employees are looking for something that "just works" - the ops person is concerned with proper implementation of a service so it continues to be scalable and reliable for the future.

 .. _whats-dev: